 The UK Chapter of The American Ceramic Society serves ACerS members in London and the United Kingdom for the purpose of promoting the arts and sciences connected with ceramics and glass science and engineering.
 Events such as workshops, industrial showcases, and seminars are planned to enhance and facilitate the interaction, technical discussions, and potential collaborations between ACerS members in the UK.
 These will focus on the development of early career researchers to present their work to our members, provide publicity for job opportunities, and the establishment of networking collaborations.

-Chair: Dr. Eugenio Zapata-Solvas
+Immediate Past Chair: Eugenio Zapata-Solvas

 If you would like to receive periodic updates regarding the United Kingdom Chapter, click here to be included on our email list.